Elephanta Caves: Description

 The island has two groups of rock-cut caves, hewn from solid basalt rock.
 The larger group of caves, which consists of five caves on the western hill of the island, is well known for its Hindu sculptures.
 The primary cave, numbered as Cave 1, is about 1.0 km up a hillside, facing the Mumbai harbour.
 Caves 2 through 5 are next to Cave 1 further southeast, arranged in a row.
 Cave 6 and 7 are about 200 m northeast of Cave 1 and 2, but geologically on the edge of the eastern hill.

 The two hills are connected by a walkway.
 The eastern hill is also called the Stupa hill, while the western hill is called the Canon hill, reflecting their historic colonial-era names, the ancient Stupa and the Portuguese era firing Canons they host respectively.

 All the caves are rock-cut temples that together have an area of 5600 m2.
 At their most elaborate, they have a main chamber, two lateral chambers, courtyards, and subsidiary shrines, but not all are so fully developed.
 Cave 1 is the largest and is 39 m deep from the front entrance to the back.
 The temple complex is primarily the abode of Shiva, depicted in widely celebrated carvings which narrate legends and theologies of Shaivism.
 However, the artwork reverentially displays themes from Shaktism and Vaishnavism traditions of Hinduism as well.

 Cave 1: Main, Great Cave

 The main cave, also called Cave 1, Grand Cave or the Great Cave, is 39.63 m square in plan with a hall (mandapa).
 The basic plan of the cave can be traced back to the plan of the ancient Buddhist viharas, consisting of a square court surrounded by cells, built from about 500 to 600 years before in India.
 The Cave has several entrances, the main entrance is unassumingly small and hides the grand hall inside.
 The main entrance faces north, while two side entrances face east and west.
 The cave's main entrance is aligned with the north–south axis, unusual for a Shiva shrine (normally east–west).
 However, inside is an integrated square plan Linga shrine (garbha-griya) that is aligned east–west, opening to the sunrise.

-Layout (3D Google Arts & Culture tour):